gboone/gboone.github.io/_teaching/engr-3970/syllabus.md

 * **Read:** Fujimura, John and Danny Chou.
 Dissent in Science: Styles of scientific practice and the controversy over the cause of AIDS.

 * **Do:** Reflection essay
-  > Pick something we know to be true today — a current paradigm — and explain how it got that way.
-What paradigm did it replace?
-How did that paradigm fail?
-(Less than 500 words.)

 ### April 17 Science has power